poznet/antispam/README.md

-antispam
+Antispam
 ========

-A Symfony project created on June 15, 2016, 10:08 pm.
+A Symfony based APP for cleaning spam from email accounts

+pre alpha stage